 I don’t mean to be flippant.
 Prayer is an amazing privilege.
 Through words like these in scripture, we have an open invitation from the God of the universe: “Call to me and I will answer you.”
 (Jeremiah 33:3a) We have a promise that He hears us: "You will call on me and come and pray to me, and I will listen to you."
 (Jeremiah 29:12)

 Through the pages of our Bibles, we see examples of men who prayed.
 Even Jesus, the Son of God, prayed.
 So I know I should too, but I find it challenging.
 I suspect I’m not alone.
-Many Christians struggling with knowing how to pray.
+Many Christians struggle with knowing how to pray.

 Why do we struggle with prayer?